Revised June 13, 2019

 Has Bigfoot considered concerns about smartphone security and performance?

 Security is a top priority of Bigfoot.
 Our team members have significant experience across consumer technology, enterprise software, and the regulated medical device space, so unlike a traditional medtech company, we are approaching questions of security - as well as concerns about the many ways in which we live and interact with consumer tech devices like smartphones - thoughtfully, working in coordination with FDA to ensure that concerns are addressed through our approach.

 Do Bigfoot's solutions include glucagon?

 We look forward to the day that the U.S. Food & Drug Administration (FDA) approves glucagon for use in an infusion pump and this option becomes available.
 Currently, there is no FDA-approved glucagon available for administration via an infusion pump, and there are many unanswered questions around the chronic administration of glucagon, as well as the use of glucagon in a closed loop system.
 In the meantime, we are maintaining a singular focus on developing a safe, simple, reliable, and accessible insulin-only system, that is available ASAP.

 Can I order Bigfoot's products?
 When will they be available?

-We’re preparing for a pivotal trial in the US, details of which we will announce in late 2018 or early 2019.
-After the completion of our pivotal trial, we’ll be in a position to submit our solutions to FDA for approval, and pending their review and approval, we will celebrate the commercial launch of our automated system, anticipated for 2020, with our connected injection system launching along a similar timeframe.
+We’re preparing for a commercial launch of our connected pen system, anticipated for 2020, as well as a pivotal trial in the US of our automated system.
+After the completion of our pivotal trial, we’ll be in a position to submit our solutions to FDA for approval, and pending their review and approval, we will celebrate the commercial launch of that system.

 While we regret we can’t be an option for you now, our service model is being designed with the intent to make it fairly painless to transition to begin using our products and services, as Bigfoot's vision is to deliver our solutions as a monthly subscription with a single co-pay rather than the traditional model of a large upfront purchase.